 Now we’re back into the ‘wait’ part of hurry-up-and-wait, until we hear from the hospital for a surgery date, predicted to be within the next six weeks, to take out my thyroid. (followed soon thereafter by radiated iodine to kill off any of the little buggers that dodged the scalpel)

-UPDATE: The hospital rang today. (figures!)
-My surgery is scheduled for 2nd July.
+UPDATE: The hospital just rang as I was writing this post … My surgery is scheduled for 2nd July.
 Let the games begin.

-Apart from writing, and household chores, and general living stuff, I’ve been distracting myself by rewatching/watching some favourite TV shows and have come to an interesting conclusion … but first, and by way of introduction …
+Apart from writing, and household chores, and general living stuff, I’ve been distracting myself by rewatching/watching some favourite TV shows and have come to some interesting conclusions …

-And here’s why.
-Each week the main character/s ‘MacGyver’ their way out of an impossible situation, or a force majeur to save the day at the last minute, or contracts a fatal illness/has an accident and is saved by a brilliant doctor.
+Each week the main character/s ‘MacGyver’ their way out of an impossible situation, or a force majeur saves the day at the last minute, or they contract a fatal illness/have an accident, and are saved by a brilliant doctor.
 The list isn’t exactly endless, but the result is the same.